 The internet is awash with Animal Crossing designs these days.
 You’re probably seeing codes and creator IDs in every other post on your social media platform of choice.
 How do you use these?
 It’s pretty straightforward, but you’ll need the Able Sisters shop to get started.

 Mable shows up to sell her wears in the town plaza a few times a week.
-Talk to her enough times (or buy enough stuff, it isn’t really clear), and she’ll soon decide to open up a full-fledged shop on the island, bringing her sister along for the ride.
+If you spend 5,000 bells on her wares, she’ll soon decide to open up a full-fledged shop on the island, bringing her sister along for the ride.

 Once the business is all up and running, you’ll find a terminal in the top right where you’re able to enter Design and Creator IDs to track down new custom designs.
 It’s here where you’ll want to enter the codes listed on people’s shared designs online, or you can enter the creator ID of someone whose style you like enough to browse through all their shared designs.